 If all you have the bandwidth for is to show up on your website every once in a while, write a post, hit publish, share it on Facebook and call it good―it’s going to do next to nothing for your business.
 And it’s okay if blogging doesn’t make sense for you, it doesn’t for a lot of small business owners.

 Now that I’ve properly warned you, let’s talk about why you should be blogging.

 A blog is a fantastic way to do that.
 In fact, without a blog, you’re going to find it difficult to create enough content in order for Google to index you for niche and long-tail keyword phrases, which is how most small businesses are able to get visible in search.

 If you don’t want to start a podcast or a YouTube channel, if you’re not ready to write a best selling book, if giving Ted talks is not your thing―you’ll need some other way to demonstrate your expertise and establish trust and credibility if you want to attract the right clients to you.
-A blog is a great way to do that.
+A blog is a great way for a small business to do that.

 This is something that a lot of people overlook, but it’s a great reason to go ahead and launch that blog even if you’re pressed for time and don’t plan to become a pro blogger.